-- the planning and management of examinations is conducted efficiently and in the best interest of candidates and in accordance with the Joint Council for Qualifications (JCQ) guidelines - the operation of an efficient examination system with clear guidelines for all relevant staff.
+- the planning and management of examinations is conducted efficiently and in the best interest of candidates - the operation of an efficient examination system with clear guidelines for all relevant staff.

 It is the responsibility of everyone involved in the Centre's examination processes to read, understand and implement this policy.